 Kansas has a wide variety of animals that range from large bison to medium-sized mammals and tiny rodents.
 Although much of the state is farmland, it still has wild, unspoiled areas, including grasslands and wetlands ecosystems that are unique in the world.

 What animals live in Kansas?

 The most common wild animals include forest creatures like deer, beavers, raccoons, opossums, and rodents.
 Its largest predators are coyotes, bobcats, and foxes.
 Kansas has a small but stable population of American bison.
 The state has a high number of birds, including migratory birds who stop there on their way south.
+Many snake species, including garter snakes, live in Kansas.
 Kansas does not have many strange or exotic animals.